ABOUT UNCP independent

-Looking to get back to his roots in independent filmmaking, Miller and his wife produced the feature-length version of his AFI short film: MARILYN HOTCHKISS BALLROOM DANCING & CHARM SCHOOL with Marisa Tomei, John Goodman, Mary Steenbergen, Danny Devito and Robert Carlyle, which premiered at Sundance and sold to Samuel Goldwyn Films.
-The venerable Rex Reed called the film, “Ballroom Bliss!
-An extraordinary story rich and colorful.”
+Looking to get back to their roots in filmmaking, Miller and his wife produced the feature-length version of the AFI short film: MARILYN HOTCHKISS BALLROOM DANCING & CHARM SCHOOL with Marisa Tomei, John Goodman, Mary Steenbergen, Danny Devito and Robert Carlyle, which premiered at Sundance and released by Samuel Goldwyn Films.

-Next came the Sundance premiere of the highly-applauded hit BOTTLE SHOCK starring another strong cast led by Chris Pine, Alan Rickman, Bill Pullman, Dennis Farina and Rachael Taylor.
-Peter Travers of Rolling Stone called the film: “Highly entertaining!
-There’s magic in it!”
-Both films were sold to 20th Century Fox and are now available through Samuel Goldwyn Films.
+Next came the Sundance premiere of the highly-acclaimed wine-themed BOTTLE SHOCK starring Chris Pine, Alan Rickman, Bill Pullman, Dennis Farina and Rachael Taylor.
+The couple self-released the film throughout Freestyle, 20th Fox for Home Entertainment.

-Miller and Savin then produced the stunning post-civil war drama SAVANNAH starring Oscar-winner Chiwetel Ejiofor, Jamie Alexander, Sam Shepard, Hal Holbrook and Jim Caviezel.
+Miller and Savin then produced the beautifully shot post-civil war drama SAVANNAH starring Oscar-winner Chiwetel Ejiofor, Jamie Alexander, Sam Shepard, Hal Holbrook and Jim Caviezel.

-Teaming up with the legendary Alan Rickman for a third time they made CBGB, which tells the story of the birth of underground rock and the legendary New York punk club CBGB which started the careers of Blondie, The Ramones, Lou Reed, The Police and many others.
-Pete Hammond called the film: “Terrific!
-This one really rocks!
-One of the year’s nicest surprises!”
+Teaming up with the legendary Alan Rickman for a third time they made CBGB, which charts the story of the birth of underground rock and the legendary New York punk club CBGB which started the careers of Blondie, The Ramones, Lou Reed, The Police and many others.
 In addition to Alan Rickman, CBGB starred Ashley Greene, Johnny Galecki, Stana Katic and Malin Akerman as ‘Blondie’, Rupert Grint as ‘Cheetah Chrome,’ Joel David Moore as ‘Joey Ramone’, Taylor Hawkins as ‘Iggy Pop’ and Mickey Sumner as ‘Patti Smith.’
-CBGB has been enormously successful for Disney Int’l and Samuel Goldwyn Films as well.
+CBGB has been enormously successful for Disney Int’l and Samuel Goldwyn Films.

-HIGHER GROUNDS, now in post-production, against the backdrop of world of coffee competitions, crazy latte art and brews the story of a vegan barista who wants to Save the World one cup of coffee at a time.
-Marking the sixth feature film that Miller & Savin have produced under their Unclaimed Freight Productions (UNCP) banner, and the eighth feature Miller has directed.
-Miller is a committed vegan and activist to curb global warming.
+COFFEE WARS, now in post-production, against the backdrop of world of barista competitions, crazy latte art and brews the story of a vegan barista who wants to Save the World one cup of coffee at a time.
+Marking the sixth feature film that Miller & Savin have produced under their Unclaimed Freight Productions (UNCP) banner.

 Jody Savin is a graduate of Princeton University and the American Film Institute, where she earned her M.F.A.
 Following college, she worked as a playwright and poet while supporting herself as a musical director for such soap operas as The Guiding Light and As the World Turns, winning three Daytime Emmy nominations.
 Her poetry has been published in dozens of literary magazines.
 As a screenwriter, Savin wrote the award-winning TNT documentary Chico Mendes: Voice of the Amazon.
 She has also written and produced feature films for Disney, Universal, Columbia, and 20th Century Fox.
 She lives in Pasadena, California.